Updated October 2016

 OCS K115 .C47

-Serving the Public: A Job Search Guide: Harvard Law School's Handbook and Directory for Law Students and Lawyers Seeking Public Service Work (Vol II: International), by Stacy M. DeBroff, Harvard Law School, updated annually.
+Serving the Public: A Job Search Guide: Harvard Law School's Handbook and Directory for Law Students and Lawyers Seeking Public Service Work (Vol II: International), by Stacy M. DeBroff, Harvard Law School, updated periodically.

 This guide details how to look for jobs and work in different areas of public international law.
 The book includes an extensive listing of over 400 potential employers.
 It also contains fellowship, summer funding, and bibliography information, as well as information on international work on Capitol Hill, international litigation, development work, and opportunities for international positions in state or local government.